 Return to the final inquiry question set out at the beginning of the lesson:

 - Can ammonia be used and/or produced responsibly?

-Write a short response to the question above.
-You must cite evidence (including referencing) to support your statements.
+Students write a short response to the question above.
+Encourage them to cite evidence (including references) to support their statements.

 6. TAKING IT FURTHER / EXTENSION